DPotoyan/Chem324/_build/Lec4-3.md

 ### Visualization of spherical harmonics

 In and physical science, [spherical harmonics](https://en.wikipedia.org/wiki/Spherical_harmonics) are defined on the surface of a sphere.
 The spherical harmonics are a complete set of on the sphere, and thus may be used to represent functions defined on the surface of a sphere, just as circular functions (sines and cosines) are used to represent functions on a circle via [Fourier series](https://en.wikipedia.org/wiki/Fourier_series).
-Like the sines and cosines in Fourier series, the spherical harmonics may be organized by (spatial) angular frequency, as seen in the rows of functions in the illustration on the right.
+Like the sines and cosines in the Fourier series, the spherical harmonics may be organized by (spatial) angular frequency, as seen in the rows of functions in the illustration on the right.

 ![](https://upload.wikimedia.org/wikipedia/commons/1/12/Rotating_spherical_harmonics.gif)

 ### Visual account of orthogonality of spherical harmonics

-Mathematically, the spherical harmonics contain alternating odd and even pairs of legendre polynomials similiar to Hermite polynomials.
-Visually, the spherical harmonics clearly show nodal lines with increasing quantum numbers a pattern that we have seen on the examples of particle in a box and harmonic oscillator.
-Using the symmetry argumentd one can already tell that product of any two different spherical harmonics integrated over sphere will be zero!
+Mathematically, the spherical harmonics contain alternating odd and even pairs of Legendre polynomials similar to Hermite polynomials.
+Visually, the spherical harmonics clearly show nodal lines with increasing quantum numbers, a pattern that we have seen on the examples of a particle in a box and harmonic oscillator.
+Using the symmetry argument, one can already tell that the product of any two different spherical harmonics integrated over the sphere will be zero!

 $$
 \int^{2\pi}_0 d \theta \int^{\pi}_0 d\phi Y^{*}_{J,m_J} \cdot Y^{*}_{J',m'_J} =\delta_{J,J'} \delta_{m_J, m'_J}